temparus/dotfiles/docs/Windows 10/WSL 2/01_basic.md

 !!! warning
     Do not forget to import your public key if you want to sign your git commits!

 !!! tip
+    If the gpg-agent-relay cannot be started, you may have to start Kleopatra in Windows first.

+!!! tip
     If you are using multiple YubiKeys with the same keys, you must rescan for the correct serial number, before you can use the other device.
 Otherwise, the gpg agent will prompt you to connect the device with the correct serial number.<br/><br/>